jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

   (flag it)
 * Use the keyboard shortcuts (when youre doing a quiz, theres a little laptop icon on the bottom right)
+  * S to show answer
+  * T to show topic
+  * 1..5 to rate cards
+  * N/P for next/previous
+  * Enter to save your rating and move on
 * The "practice simulations" are very low quality, skip them
 * For information youve never seen, mark as Forgot (1)
    * Pause and just skim the information because you need to learn this